 While the problem of “vision” is trivially solved by humans (even by children), it remains one of the most challenging fields in computer science, especially due to the enormous complexity of the varying physical world.
 AI vision technology utilizes image processing or deep learning methods to allow computers to classify or analyze objects and their surroundings.

-Using computer vision, computers can take in an image of the environment around them and process that image.
+Using computer vision software and AI algorithms based on deep learning, computers can take in an image of the environment around them and process that image.
 Analytics such as objects classified within an image, size of objects, and relative distance between them are returned to the user.

 How AI Vision Became Popular